1991 Hindu Kush earthquake: Aftermath

 In the immediate aftermath, many local governments were financially incapable of providing support.
 State funding was also not readily available as the earthquake occurred during a bank holiday.
-District and dividion officials maintained contact, however, the districts of Chitral, Dir and Kohistan were not immediately accessible due to snow cover.
+District and division officials maintained contact, however, the districts of Chitral, Dir and Kohistan were not immediately accessible due to snow cover.
 Local residents conducted their own immediate rescue efforts.
 They also used their personal funds to provide food and shelter for the displaced.
 The districts of Swat and Buner were the first to be supplied with aid, more than 24 hours after the earthquake.
 Rescue works were further hampered by poor weather conditions in remote areas.

 On 2 February, Pakistan's prime minister visited the devastated districts of Bajaur and Chitral where he pledged the allocation of Rs 20,000 for each deceased individual and Rs 25,000 per family for reconstructing homes.
 The United Nations Disaster Relief Organization reported on 3 February; the Pakistan government supplied blankets, shelter and medicine.
 To facilitate relief and rescue efforts, the government formed provincial-level emergency parties which provided details about the damage and casualties.
 Some non-governmental organisations and state governments provided blankets, shelters and medical supplies.
 The governments of Japan, Saudi Arabia and United Kingdom made large contributions of these items which were in shortage during the immediate disaster aftermath.
 Monetary support also came from the governments of Australia, Denmark, the Netherlands and United States, and the Kuwait Red Crescent.
 The city of Peshawar served as a storage area for supplies before they were distributed across the affected locales.